 Babbitt has more than two dozen published recordings to his credit, including Benjamin Britten's War Requiem; the Verdi Requiem; Mozart’s Grand Mass, Litanies of the Holy Sacrament of the Altar, Requiem, and assorted shorter works; Handel's Messiah; John Rutter's Magnificat, Te Deum, Gloria and Requiem; Bach's Magnificat, and three CDs of a capella part songs with the Chamber Singers of Swanhurst Chorus, which he conducted for 26 years.

-Mr. Babbitt holds concurrent appointments as Music Director of the Litchfield County Choral Union at the Yale Summer School of Music and Art in Norfolk, Connecticut, Director of Choral Activities, Coordinator of Applied Music Studies and Adjunct Professor of Music at Mitchell College in New London, Connecticut, Music Director of the Greater New Bedford Choral Society, and Music Director of the New England Sacred Camerata, based in Adamsville, Rhode Island, where, with mezzo-soprano Allison Messier, he also maintains Sakonnet Music Studios, a private teaching and consulting enterprise.
+Mr. Babbitt also holds concurrent appointments as Music Director of the Litchfield County Choral Union at the Yale Summer School of Music and Art in Norfolk, Connecticut, Director of Choral Activities, Coordinator of Applied Music Studies and Adjunct Professor of Music at Mitchell College in New London, Connecticut, Music Director of the Greater New Bedford Choral Society in New Bedford, Massachusetts, Music Director of the Spirit of St. Anthony Chorus in New Bedford, and Music Director of the New England Sacred Camerata, based in Adamsville, Rhode Island, where, with mezzo-soprano Allison Messier, he also maintains Sakonnet Music Studios, a private teaching and consulting enterprise.